vict0rsch/deep_learning/keras/recurrent/readme.md

 #General oragnization

 We start with importing everything we'll need (no shit...).
-The we define functions to load the data, compile the model, train it and plot the results.
+Then we define functions to load the data, compile the model, train it and plot the results.

 The overall philosophy is modularity.
 We use default parameters in the `run_network` function so that you can feed it with already loaded data (and not re-load it each time you train a network) or a pre-trained network `model` to enable warm restarts.